-- Mid-semester, Early College Manager sends email to all eligible students, reminding them of policy regarding Early College, and inviting them to complete a Google form indicating their interest in taking a college course for the coming semester. - At the same time Early College Manager will send an email to all teaching staff inviting them to recommend students who might not otherwise be eligible for taking a college course.
-Any student recommended by a teacher will receive the email to complete a Google form indicating their interest. - As part of mid-term progress report conversations, Guidance teachers will review opportunities with parents and students. - Early College Manager will include info about the Early College opportunity, policy and procedure in mid-semester announcements so that families are aware. - Students who do not complete the Google form will not be eligible to take a college course in the following semester. - Once students have responded to the Google form indicating their interest, Early College Manager will provide information about how to access the different college course catalogs and schedules so that students can identify possible courses to take.
-Students must identify potential courses, and the colleges where
+- Mid-semester, Early College Manager sends email to all eligible students, reminding them of policy regarding Early College, and inviting them to complete a Google form indicating their interest in taking a college course for the coming semester. - At the same time Early College Manager will communicate with all teaching staff inviting them to recommend students who might not otherwise be eligible for

+- taking a college course.
+Any student recommended by a teacher will receive the email to complete a Google form indicating their interest. - As part of mid-term progress report conversations, Guidance teachers will review opportunities with parents and students. - Early College Manager will include info about the Early College opportunity, policy and procedure in mid-semester announcements so that families are aware.

-- they are offered, and communicate this information to the Early College Manager.
+- Once students have responded to the Google form indicating their interest, Early College Manager will provide information about how to access the different college course catalogs and schedules so that students can identify possible courses to take.
+Students must identify potential courses, and the colleges where they are offered, and communicate this information to the Early College Manager.
 They may receive assistance from their Guidance teacher in this process. - Because the colleges have different requirements for, and limitations on, which high school students are allowed to enroll, how many are allowed to enroll from each high school, and how many courses they are allowed to take from each college, Early College Manager will work with students to balance which students will take courses at which colleges.
 This may mean that some students will not receive their first choice of college courses.
-Early College Manager will use the first-come, first-served method of meeting student interests, with the following limitations put in place by the colleges: - Students interested in taking courses at Gateway must have a 3.0 GPA, and only 10 CG students per semester may take courses at Gateway. - Students interested in taking courses at Yale must attend Yale's orientation session, and cannot have taken a previous course at Yale and received lower than a B-. - Students may not take more than 2 courses per semester at any one college, unless they are part of the UNH Outstanding Senior program. - Early College Manager will communicate course registration days for each of the colleges to students.
+Early College Manager will use the first-come, first-served method of meeting student interests, with the following limitations put in place by the colleges: - Students interested in taking courses at Gateway must have a 3.0 GPA, and only 10 CG students per semester may take courses at Gateway. - Students interested in taking courses at Yale must have a 3.0 GPA or higher, must attend Yale's orientation session, and cannot have taken a previous course at Yale and received lower than a B-. - Students may not take more than 2 courses per semester at any one college, unless they are part of the UNH Outstanding Senior program. - Early College Manager will communicate course registration days for each of the colleges to students.
 If students cannot attend a particular college's course registration day, they may be prevented from registering for that college's course.
 Students will need to communicate with the Early College Manager in order to solve that problem. - Students will need to complete college paperwork for the college in which they wish to register different colleges have different requirements.
 Students must attend to completing the correct paperwork for a particular college.
 Early College Manager will assist with these requirements.